chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 - Volume: Number of rows in the data.
 - Max: Max value of the KPI data.
-- Min: Min value of the KPI data.
 - Mean: Mean of the KPI data.
 - Missing: Number of missing rows of the KPI.